What is the Correct Refractive Surgery in Thin Corneas?

 The disadvantages of the surface ablations, including Supra LASIK, are:

 - Discomfort for the first two or three days following treatment, till the epithelium grows back.

 - Vision recovery takes longer as compared to LASIK.

 - Small risk of corneal haze since the epithelium is removed during the procedure.

 The obvious advantage of ASAs is that they are useful for patients who have had corneal surgery before, including corneal grafts.
 However, the potential advantage that they are deemed to offer to people with thinner corneas is now being challenged by experts around the world.

-Wavefront guided LASIK: This technology uses computerised imaging technology to create a very detailed three-dimensional “map” of the patient’s cornea to program the excimer laser for reshaping the cornea.
+This technology uses computerized imaging technology to create a very detailed three-dimensional “map” of the patient’s cornea to program the excimer laser for reshaping the cornea.
 Wavefront technology can measure very small abnormalities in the surface of the cornea, taking 200 measurements, to achieve more effective and safer vision correction than conventional LASIK.

 Contoura Vision Topography Guided LASIK technology enables the computer to create an individualized treatment algorithm that controls the extremely precise laser machine.

 Because of this precision and accuracy, Contoura Vision Topography Guided LASIK offers the following distinct advantages:

 - Easier night driving, with decreased incidence of haloes and starburst